Lazaros Tsamis: Participation in IMRO and the first assassination attempt

-Greeks infiltrated the Bulgarian organization IMRO and murdered George Gkiamos and the priest Elias Papadimitriou.
 In May 1902, Tsakalarof entered the village of Chalara (Podovista), arrested them, and got the names of Karavaggeli's associates after torturing them.
-After these revelations, the killings of the disclosed partners from a list compiled by Tsakalarof have begun.
-After running the first five killings marked on the list, he was the first assassination attempt against Lazaros Tsamis, but he escaped because he was informed about the murders and was prepared.
-On August 19, 1902, near the village of Trigono (Ostima), becomes decisive battle lasting eight hours between the groups of Captain Kottas and Tsakalarof.
+After these revelations, killings of disclosed partners from a list compiled by Tsakalarof began.
+After the murder of the first five people on the list, the first assassination attempt against Lazaros Tsamis took place, but he escaped because he was informed about the murders and was prepared.
+On August 19, 1902, near the village of Trigono (Ostima), a decisive battle occurred between the groups of Captain Kottas and Tsakalarof lasting eight hours.
 Lazaros took part in the battle with his brother and others from Pisoderi and forced Tsakalarof to withdraw from the region.
-Lazaros after the battle, went to Monastiri [Bitola] and asked for instructions from the Greek Consulate.
-He met Vice-Consul Ion Dragoumis, who urged him to go to Athens.
+Lazaros after the battle, went to Monastiri (Bitola) and asked for instructions from the Greek Consulate.
+There, he met Vice-Consul Ion Dragoumis, who urged him to go to Athens.

-Indeed, in November 1902, Lazaros went with his brother Papastavros in Athens, where at the family home of Dragoumis met the [later] Prime Minister Stephanos Dragoumis, the lieutenant Pavlos Melas, the scholars John Dellios, Anastasios Picheon and the publisher of the newspaper EMPROS Demetrios Kalapothakis.
+Indeed, in November 1902, Lazaros went to Athens with his brother Papastavros, where, at the home of the Dragoumis family, he met later Prime Minister Stephanos Dragoumis, lieutenant Pavlos Melas, scholars John Dellios and Anastasios Picheon and publisher of the newspaper Empros Demetrios Kalapothakis.

-There, the Greek Vice Consul of Monastiri Dragoumis briefed the Tsamis brothers about the establishing of the Association for the National Defence who had, according to its statutes, for the "defense of the Greek communities against any enemy" and they became members of the organization.
-Lazaros informed the meeting attendees that last August 1902, had reached the region of Korestia, the villages at the foot of mount Vitsi, a Colonel of the Bulgarian Army, Athanas Giankof. who had the task of preparing the uprising of IMRO organization.
+There, the Greek Vice Consul of Monastiri Dragoumis informed the Tsamis brothers about the establishing of the Association for the National Defence which had, according to its statutes, the purpose of "defending the Greek communities against any enemy" and they became members of the organization.
+Lazaros during the meeting informed attendees that in August 1902, Colonel of the Bulgarian Army, Athanas Giankof who had the task of preparing the uprising of the IMRO organization had reached the region of Korestia, where the villages at the foot of Mount Vitsi where located.